 Ok, since the addition of the key confirmation then there is at least some extra complexity and some mention of the care required to verify the secure connection, but hopefully the codeword scheme is a little bit friendlier than reading out long alphanumeric key fingerprints to each other.

 Don't take too much notice of the exact presentation of these pages just yet - work is concentrating on functionality rather than visual design.
-All the pages are built with tempita templates, html and css so the layout can easily be changed and quite possibly made more dynamic with jQuery, once everything is working properly.
+All the pages are built with tempita templates, html and css (and a little jquery) so the layout can easily be changed once everything is working properly.
 Eventually it may be possible to customise the display with different themes, for example.

 There have been many reports over the last two decades about how difficult PGP is, how unfriendly encrypted email is, and how much difficulty even experienced computer users have with the concepts of keys, keyrings and encryption schemes.
 All too often, users get so frustrated trying to set things up that they either fail or give up.
 And even then, it is all too easy to accidentally send something unencrypted or wrongly encrypted.
 Hopefully Murmeli's process will prove to be much simpler, much more user-friendly, and much more difficult to incorrectly use.